Assistant Professor, University of Nebraska College of Law

 Several Cultural Cognition studies have demonstrated that cultural values influence individual jurors' factual findings.
-I am working to expand those findings from individual jurors to juries, investigating whether group deliberation exacerbates or mitigates the effects of cultural cognition.
+This project develops a computer model that expands those findings from individual jurors to juries, showing when group deliberation exacerbates or mitigates the effects of cultural cognition.
 Using a deliberation model developed by Robert MacCoun, I specify the demographic or cultural composition of a venire and simulate jury verdicts in different cases.
-Read a draft of the paper here.

 The Polarizing Impact of Science Literacy and Numeracy on Perceived Climate Change Risks, 2 Nature Climate Change 732 (2012) (with Dan M. Kahan, Ellen Peters, Paul Slovic, Lisa Larrimore Ouellette, Donald Braman & Gregory Mandel)